tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: create bold_script
 				- CANCEL: investigate adding room.feature_lst to item scope (enable interaction w/ postbox)
 					- IDEA: this code is pretty deep - not sure I want to mess with it right now
-				- TBD: investigate enabling init_desc attrib for viewonly (e.g. postbox)
+				- DONE: investigate enabling init_desc attrib for viewonly (e.g. postbox)
 					- IDEA: in some cases, will want non-init_desc - for key / interactive obj (like throne)
 					- DONE: update room.disp_contain to check for init_desc for non-items, non-creatures
 					- DONE: test
 					- DONE: create init_desc obj for postbox
 					- DONE: test
-					- TBD: clean up room_class()
+					- DONE: clean up room_class()
-					- TBD: comment room_class() / game_update with init_desc order implications
+					- DONE: comment room_class() / game_update with init_desc order implications
-				- TBD: investigate enabling init_desc attrib for items in containers (e.g. certificate)
 		- TBD: big_rock here (use init_desc) with a zorkmid (key to weight puzzle) under it
 		- INPROC: entrance => gatehouse
 			- TBD: replace all instances in game_update()
 			- TBD: replace all instances in game_static_gbl()
-		- clean up cleesh static_gbl, clean-up game_static_gbl
+		- TBD: clean up cleesh static_gbl, clean-up game_static_gbl
 	- TBD: room 2
 		- IDEA: this is a safe room for Burt to rest in - sort of a home base
 		- TBD: main_hall => entrance
 	- TBD: room 3
 	- TBD: room 4
-- TBD: how to handle obj.full_name capital cases?
-- TBD: search on obj nouns and ensure always capitalized
+- Cancel: search on obj nouns and ensure always capitalized
 - TBD: turn lantern into actual light
 	- IDEA: once an item, perhaps Landtern should be found on shelf (it's from Willy after all)
 - TBD: git merge

 *** decision about UI ***
+- TBD: how to handle obj.full_name capital cases?
-- TBD: should I leave 3D obj like stone_coffer in view_only if they are minor; with only key obj called out??
+- TBD: should complex obj (stone_coffer) > feature_lst if minor; with only key obj called out??
 - TBD: for room display, separate creatures from ViewOnly and list creatures 2nd
 - TBD: should I add handle as an attrib of door?
 Could pull handle to open? door would have open direction
+- TBD: investigate enabling init_desc attrib for items in containers (e.g. certificate)

 *** known cleesh tech issues ***
 - TBD: fix usage of gs.map.get_obj_from_name() to call name_to_obj_dict from gs.core